-The Dr. Marva Rudolph Diversity and Interculturalism Unit Excellence Award recognizes an office, program, or department that has demonstrated outstanding leadership and made consistent contributions to advancing diversity and inclusion at UT.
-The office, program, or department will have implemented sustainable diversity and inclusion initiatives that are linked to their mission.
+This award recognizes an office, program, or department that has demonstrated outstanding leadership and made consistent contributions to advancing diversity and inclusion at UT.
+The office, program, or department receiving this award has implemented diversity and inclusion initiatives that are linked to their mission and are sustainable.

-To be considered for this award, units must meet the following:
+To be considered for this award, units must meet the following criteria:

-- Office, programs or departments must submit a narrative, which clearly outlines their diversity achievements.
+- Offices, programs, or departments must submit a narrative, which clearly outlines their diversity achievements.

 - Preference will be given to departments or units that sponsor activities with other campus units.